pwillis-els/terraformsh/README.md

-# terraformsh v0.4
+    terraformsh v0.4
     Usage: ./terraformsh [OPTIONS] COMMAND [..]

 # About
   Terraformsh makes it easier to run Terraform in automation.
 It runs common Terraform commands for you in order, passing the right arguments as needed.
-  It also defaults to good conventions, like using .plan files for changes.
+  You can use configuration files to pre-set options and override them via the environment and command-line.
+And it defaults to good conventions, like using .plan files for changes.

 # Requirements
  - Bash (v3+)